Skidout/Jiffyedit/README.md

-# Jiffyedit: Remove silence from videos into the Shotcut MLT format +more soon.
+# Jiffyedit: Remove silence from videos into Shotcut or Pitivi projects.

 Note: Jiffyedit is not meant to completely replace manual editing, only to enhance it.
 Also note: This is an early version.
 Expect a few bugs and for things to change.